SyamSundarKirubakaran/DSA_Java/src/note/Notes.md

 value: (0,6)
 ```

-- Learn how end index can Influence a Sub String result in java.
-Kinda tricky when dealing with inclusive and exclusive counting.
+- Check HashMap if !present -> init to `1` else sum of `1` and value in hashmap

 ```
-hashMap.merge(ch, 1, Integer::sum); -> Check HashMap if !present -> init to `1` else sum of `1` and value in hashmap.
+hashMap.merge(ch, 1, Integer::sum);
 ```

+- Heaps using Standard Library -> MIN Heap

 ```
 PriorityQueue<Node> pq = new PriorityQueue<>((Node o1, Node o2) -> {